kensho-technologies/graphql-compiler/docs/source/core_specification/schema_types.rst

 Here are some of the details:

-    - :code:`name` is a **property field** representing a property of a vertex, (think of table columns for relational databases).
+- :code:`name` is a **property field** representing a property of a vertex.
+Property fields are the leaf fields that represent concrete data.
-    - :code:`String` is a built-in *GraphQL scalar type*.
-The compiler uses the built-in GraphQL scalar types and a couple of custom scalar types.
-We will talk more about these in a later section.
 - :code:`in_Animal_PlaysWith` is a **vertex field** representing an outbound edge to other vertices in the graph.
 All vertex fields begin with an :code:`in_` or :code:`out_` prefix.
+- :code:`String` is a built-in *GraphQL Scalar Type*.
+The compiler uses the built-in GraphQL scalar types and a couple of custom scalar types.
+We will talk more about these in the `scalar types <#scalar-types>`__ section.
 - :code:`[Animal]` is a *GraphQL List Type* that represents an array of :code:`Animal` objects.
 All vertex fields have a GraphQL list type.

 Now that we have an idea of a rough idea of how GraphQL objects works, lets go over some of the other components.